vgreen7/ebtsnowiq/SA Login and Navigation.md

 The login screen below allows Supervisor users to enter into the SnowIQ Supervisor Application.
-Click the 'Login' button to be re-routed to enter the assigned User Name and Password for the application.
+Click the 'Login' button to be re-routed to enter the assigned userame and password for the application.

 ![Screenshot 2021-03-03 122503](https://user-images.githubusercontent.com/79857237/109845806-84dd7800-7c1b-11eb-9143-8bbf7c4624fc.png)